CODAIT/max-central-repo/PULL_REQUEST_TEMPLATE.md

 ## Code Change
  1. Which model(s) are affected?

     If this is about a particular MAX model, please close this page and ask in their respective repository.
-You can find a list of the repositories at https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md
+You can find a list of the repositories [here](https://github.com/CODAIT/max-central-repo/blob/master/max-model-status.md).

  2. If it is performance issue, describe the bug:
  3. Link to the code to reproduce the issue: